 Clear Sky Lithium Partners with Processing Expert to Unlock Claystone Extraction

 VANCOUVER, British Columbia, Sept.
 30, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTC: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, has initiated a newly formed research collaboration as part of its ongoing strategic plans to advance innovative, cost-effective, and clean lithium extraction and processing technologies.
+POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, has initiated a newly formed research collaboration as part of its ongoing strategic plans to advance innovative, cost-effective, and clean lithium extraction and processing technologies.

 Clear Sky has engaged with California-based MDS Technical Corp. ("MDS") for the development and testing of a patented membrane extraction technology tailored to lithium bearing claystones.
 Originally formed in 1980 as a Joint Venture between Brown Bavari Corporation (BBC) of Zurich, Switzerland, and Desalination Systems (DSI) of Escondido, California the company has developed numerous applications for membrane technology from concept to full size plant installation.